Trinidad and Tobago dollar

-The Trinidad and Tobago dollar (currency code TTD) is the currency of Trinidad and Tobago.
-It is normally abbreviated with the dollar sign $, or alternatively TT$ to distinguish it from other dollar-denominated currencies.
-It is subdivided into 100 cents.
-Cents are abbreviated with the cent sign ¢, or TT¢ to distinguish from other currencies that use cents.
+The Trinidad and Tobago dollar (currency code TTD; symbol: $; abbreviation TT$) is the currency of Trinidad and Tobago.
+The dollar is the base unit; each is subdivided into 100 cents.
+Cents are abbreviated with the cent sign (¢, or TT¢ internationally).
 Its predecessor currencies are the Trinidadian dollar and the Tobagonian dollar.

 History

 The history of currency in the former British colony of Trinidad and Tobago closely follows that of the British Eastern Caribbean territories in general.
 The first currency used was the Spanish dollar, also known as "pieces of eight", which began circulating in the 16th century.
 Proposals for establishing banks in the West Indies, targeted at landowners, were made in 1661 by the British government, and in 1690 by Sir Thomas Dalby.
 Despite this, and Queen Anne's proclamation of 1704 that brought the pound sterling currency system to the West Indies, silver pieces of eight (Spanish dollars and later Mexican dollars) continued to form a major portion of the circulating currency right into the latter half of the nineteenth century.

 The abolition of slavery in the West Indies was the catalyst which led to the establishing of the first bank.
 The Colonial Bank was established on 1 June 1836, and opened its first branch in Trinidad in 1837 under the management of Anthony Cumming.
 Its initial mandate was to use Spanish and Mexican dollars as its official currency, and it was required to make all payments in those currencies, but incoming payments could be made in any currency, and the bank often found that it was short of dollars.
 The bank therefore lobbied the government, seeking permission to issue money in other currencies.
 This resulted in an imperial order-in-council in 1838, in which Trinidad and Tobago formally adopted the sterling currency, although the Spanish, Mexican and Colombian currencies were also declared legal tender.